PANUNZIO v SANTODOMINGO RUBIDO (2017) Total Damages: £15,000 (£16,056.5 RPI)

 The deceased was formerly admitted as an inpatient in the Neath Port Talbot Hospital in South Wales for treatment of a fractured ankle.
 Failed operations to stabilise the ankle resulted in repeated courses of antibiotics and widespread sepsis infection.

 The Deceased became increasingly unwell and contracted a immune compromised fungal infection and lost weight catastrophically.
 She died as a consequence of multi organ failure 3 months post admission.
 Inquest resulted in wide investigation by the trust and together with other similar cases formed the basis of police intervention into the trusts ward based hygiene and monitoring practices.
+A nhs claim was not initiated by the estate.

 IK v Bradford University Hospitals NHS (Foundation) Trust 2017